-Taking a pharmaceutical product from development to commercial launch requires a highly orchestrated technology transfer process, involving multiple stakeholders, a deep understanding of the specific determinants of complexity that make each project unique, and a robust framework for the continuous assessment of business, regulatory, product quality, and technical risks.
+Taking a pharmaceutical product from development to commercial launch requires a highly orchestrated technology transfer process involving multiple stakeholders, a deep understanding of the specific determinants of complexity that make each project unique, and a robust framework for the continuous assessment of business, regulatory, product quality, and technical risks.

-In many ways, the successful transition of drug products between developers and manufactures is well governed by the defined processes, science, culture of collaboration, and, perhaps most importantly, a foundation of trust.

-Specifically, drug sponsors share the product, process, and analytical information needed to bring their drug to market.
+In many ways, the successful transition of drug products between developers and manufacturers is equal parts science and art, defined by enabling processes, a culture of collaboration to support them, and, perhaps most important, a foundation of trust.
+Specifically, drug sponsors are sharing the product, process, and analytical information needed to bring their drug to market.
 To do this with confidence, they must be able to trust that their manufacturing partners will bring the following to the table:

-- Global capacity, harmonized process, and project management digital systems to safeguard visibility, quality and proactive risk management - Depth and breadth of technical expertise in process and product understanding, as well as a broad range of manufacturing options - Closed-loop quality management - Full data transparency ensured via digital project management platforms and tools - Sufficient human capital and facility space, with the capacity to take on new projects - Extensive experience to support a variety of processes and technical requirements, and confidence in the ability to deliver 'right first time' and on time
+- The physical capabilities, management systems, and control strategies required to ensure quality and manage risks - Extensive process and product understanding of a broad portfolio of drug types and manufacturing options - Closed-loop quality management - Full data transparency and accessibility - Sufficient human capital and facility space, with the capacity to take on new projects - Extensive experience to support a variety of process and technical requirements, and confidence in the ability to deliver "right first time" and on time

 In return, manufacturers must trust that sponsors will support open, bidirectional communication to ensure that all stakeholders have access to essential information when they need it.
-This two-way flow of process and product information ensures the alignment of upstream development with downstream operational activities to scale-up.
+This two-way flow of process and product information ensures the alignment of upstream development with downstream scale-up.